Having the correct hand embroidery supplies, equipment and accessories can help you to enjoy your needlework even more.

-Whichever type of hoop or frame you keep amongst your embroidery supplies, it is a good idea to loosen the work at the end of a stitching session to avoid over stretching the fabric.
+Whichever type of hoop or frame you use, it is a good idea to loosen the work at the end of a stitching session to avoid overstretching the fabric.

-Some of the cheaper ones will wobble as you work on them.
-Buy the best you can afford, to ensure stability.
-If a stand looks good as well as doing its job well you can even leave it out as an item of furniture in between stitching sessions.
+If a stand looks good, in addition to doing its job well, you can leave it out as an item of furniture in between stitching sessions.

 As you can see by the picture, this headband magnifier sits comfortably on your forehead keeping them at an ideal distance from your eyes.
 Hinged arms enable you to push the lenses up out of the way when you don't need them.

-Other items to have amongst your embroidery supplies are a tape measure or ruler along with dressmaking shears for measuring and cutting your fabric.
+Other items to keep handy are a tape measure or ruler along with dressmaking shears for measuring and cutting your fabric.

-You may also wish to have some sort of storage system for your threads and beads (if you use them).
+You may also wish to have some sort of storage system for your organizing your embroidery floss and beads (if you use them).